 But with increased competition, the use of cloud based EMR systems, and the economic benefits of having many systems already implemented, costs are beginning to come down.
 The federal government stimulus program has also offered incentives and cost relief making it more feasible for small practices to implement EMR.

 Electronic medical records software costs vary considerably depending on the type of system implemented (client-server or web based), modules or options, and size of practice.
 Systems located in house will require software licenses, servers, training, and support for maintaining the software and hardware.
 They also have to be backed up offsite on a regular basis.
 Typical annual support and maintenance costs are in the 15 to 20% range of the initial installation costs.

 A SaaS (also referred to as Cloud or Web based) will typically have significantly lower up front costs and frequently includes necessary implementation and training.
 However monthly subscription costs are typically higher and may require a contract term.
 These fees cover costs incurred by the provider such as licenses, software upgrades, server maintenance, backups, etc.

 Another consideration is the significant cost of integrating the EMR system with the existing scheduling and/or billing software.
 This can be as much as the cost of installing an integrated EMR and practice management system and can also be a disruption to the billing and administrative functions of the practice.

-If you're considering the purchase of an electronic medical records software, check out the EMR Software Reviews page provided with the help of Software Advice.
+If you're considering the purchase of an electronic medical records software, check out the EMR Software Reviews and the highest user rated EMR software pages provided with the help of Software Advice.
 Their expertise is determining the best software based on a user's needs by providing free and un-biased recommendations.
 This can save you a lot of time and effort by narrowing down the best software solution based on your needs and budget.

 Electronic Medical Records Benefits